The-Scripters-Guild/Warzone/docs/items/weapon-configs.md

 ## [135] Wasp Weapon + Scatterbound Heatwave
 - Weapon Type: Wasp Weapon + Scatterbound Heatwave
 - REQ Tier: -
 - Game State: -
 - Notes: Used as a custom vehicle weapon; not intended for players.

+## [136] Wasp Weapon + Pursuit Hydra
+- Weapon Type: Wasp Weapon + Pursuit Hydra
+- REQ Tier: -
+- Game State: -
+- Notes: Used as a custom vehicle weapon; not intended for players.